Projections of Mukai Varieties: Abstract

 \section{Abstract}

 This note is an answer to a problem proposed by Iliev and Ranestad.
-We prove that the projection of general nodal linear sections of suitable dimension of the Mukai varieties $M_g$ are linear sections of $M_{g-1}$.
+We prove that the projections of general nodal linear sections of suitable dimension of Mukai varieties $M_g$ are linear sections of $M_{g-1}$.